Creating Functions

 % Define tiled layout and labels

-tlo = tiledlayout(1,3);
+tlo = tiledlayout(1,2);

-% Plot average inflammation per day
+% Plot average inflammation per day with the patient data

 nexttile

-% Plot max inflammation per day
+% Plot max and min inflammation per day with the patient data

 nexttile

-% Save plot in 'results' folder as png image:
+% Save plot in "results" folder as png image:

 end